-Here’s an easy recipe for Simple Homemade Pita Bread.
-Though it takes a little over 3 hours to make, most of this is hands-off, rising time.
-A fun project to make with kids, I have such fond memories of my own mom and I making this together when I was a child.
+Here’s an easy recipe for Simple Homemade Pita Bread that turns out perfectly puffed and golden every time!
+Though this takes a little under 2 hours to make, most of this time is hands-off, rising time.
+Such a fun little project to make with kids, I have such fond memories of my own mom and I making this together when I was a child.
 Imagine the surprise of seeing the fragrant pita bread puff up in the oven for the first time.
 Pure magic!

 Or simply brush with olive oil and sprinkle with zaatar for a tasty treat!